-Helen's policy has a £100 excess and a £500 outpatient allowance.
-Helen has some physiotherapy which costs £250.
-We pay Helen's physiotherapist £150 and we'll let Helen know that she needs to pay them £100 (the policy excess).
-If Helen needs other treatment (whether it's for the same condition or not) during the policy year, she doesn't need to pay another excess and has £350 remaining in her outpatient allowance.
-When Helen's policy renews, the excess and outpatient allowance will also renew.
+Helen's policy has a £100 excess.
+Helen has an operation in hospital as a day patient and the hospital charges £1,200.
+We pay Helen's hospital £1,100 and we'll let Helen know that she needs to pay the hospital £100 (the policy excess).
+If Helen needs other treatment (whether it's for the same condition or not) during the policy year, she doesn't need to pay another excess.
+When Helen's policy renews, the excess will also renew.

 You should always claim for eligible treatment even if it costs less than your excess.
-Otherwise, if you need to claim again, your remaining excess may be higher than it would have been.
+Otherwise, if you need to claim again, your remaining excess may be higher than it would have been